Coot

 Coots are medium-sized water birds that are members of the rail family, Rallidae.
 They constitute the genus Fulica, the name being the Latin term for "coot".
 Coots have predominantly black plumage, and—unlike many rails—they are usually easy to see, often swimming in open water.

 Taxonomy and systematics

 The genus Fulica was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name is the Latin word for a Eurasian coot.
 The name was used by the Swiss naturalist Conrad Gessner in 1555.
 The type species is the Eurasian coot.

-A group of coots are referred to as a covert or cover.
+A group of coots is referred to as a covert or cover.